 Won Global View

 On Friday,

-• The Stoxx 600 booked a gain of 0.4% and continued to trade above all its key moving averages.
-Next resistance is at its all-time high (+4.4%).
+• The Stoxx 600 snapped its four-day winning momentum and closed 1% lower.
+The index is currently above all its key support levels and has near-term support at its converging 10- and 50-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• All 17 European Focus List names are trading above their 50- and 200-DMA.
+• All the 24 European Focus List names are trading above their 200-DMA, while 22 ideas are trading above their 50-DMA.

+Won Global View